(as.info.gz) Overview

 Enable or disable the JSRI to BSR transformation.
 By default this

 is enabled.
-The command line option `-nojsri2bsr' can be used to
+The command line option '-nojsri2bsr' can be used to

 disable it.

 Enable or disable the silicon filter behaviour.
-By default this
+By default this is

-command line option.
+line option.

 Alter jump instructions for long displacements.